AnyBody/anybody-tutorial/A_Getting_started/intro.rst

 .. rubric:: AMMR structure

-With the repository unpacked, let us take a brief look at its structure.
-Please open a file manager and navigate to the place you unpacked the repository.
+Open a file manager and navigate to the directory where you unpacked the repository.
 You should see a folder structure that includes the following subfolders:

-“Application” includes the models that can be loaded into AnyBody and actually simulate some biomechanical situation, such as cycling, lifting a box or propelling a wheelchair.
-“Body” contains models of body parts and collections of body parts which are used by the applications.
-For instance, Body includes a lumbar spine model, which is used by all the applications needing an upper body.
+-   **Application** includes simulations of biomechanical situations, such as cycling, lifting a box or propelling a wheelchair.
+-   **Body** contains models of body parts and collections of body parts which are used by the applications, such as the lumbar spine model, leg models etc.

-A closer inspection of the Application branch reveals that it has three
+A closer inspection of the Application branch reveals that it has three subfolders:
-subfolders:

-The “Beta” folder contains models that are unfinished, but they may still be useful.
-The “Examples” folder contains many models doing different activities of daily living, and it is very likely that you will be able to find a model doing something similar to what you want.
+-   The **Beta** folder contains models that are unfinished, but they may still be useful.
+-   The **Examples** folder contains many models doing different activities of daily living, and it is very likely that you will be able to find a model doing something similar to what you want.
-The “Validation” folder contains models that have been used for validation purposes, typically by comparison of the model predictions with experimental measurements.
+-   The **Validation** folder contains models that have been used for validation purposes, typically by comparison of the model predictions with experimental measurements.

 .. rst-class:: without-title